agcomphr25/EPOCH-v83/replit.md

 Critical requirement: All completed functionality must be hard-coded to prevent loss of features and data.
 Search standardization: All department queue pages use unified OrderSearchBox component with "Search orders by Order ID or FishBowl Number..." placeholder for consistent user experience.
 Navigation dropdown behavior: All navbar dropdown menus close automatically after selection.
+Balance due access: Customer balance due tracking is restricted to username "glennj" only for security.
+Balance Due column appears in Customer Management only when glennj is logged in.

 ## System Architecture
 The application utilizes a monorepo structure with a full-stack TypeScript approach, emphasizing type safety and cross-platform deployment.